ggojard/GeoPRails/test/test_cases.md

     - width of legend is correct and text inside as well

 # filters
-- should work on
-  - floor pages
-  - building pages
-  - organization pages
+- works on pages : floor, building, organization
 - filter each dimension
 - check all
 - uncheck all